softwareconstruction240/autograder/README.md

 the `--db-host` program argument.

 By default, MySQL users have "Limit to Host Matching" set to `localhost`, which does not allow requests coming from the WSL virtual machine.
-In MySQL Workbench, you will have to expand this to include requests coming from the WSL virtual machine.
-The easiest way to do this is to change it to `%`, which allows all hostnames (but if you do this, it is highly recommended that you create a new user with restricted privliges rather than using root).
-Another option is to use `wsl hotname -I` to determine WSL instance's IP address and use that, but this IP may change whenever WSL restarts.
+In MySQL Workbench, you will have to expand this.
+The easiest way is to change it to `%`, which allows all hostnames (but it is highly recommended that you do only do this for a new user with restricted privileges rather than using root).
+Another option is to use `wsl hostname -I` to determine the WSL instance's IP address and use that, but this IP may change whenever WSL restarts.

 ### Getting Started